PluralKit/PluralKit/docs/content/user-guide.md

 ## System management
 In order to do most things with the PluralKit bot, you'll need to have a system registered with it.
 A *system* is a collection of *system members* that may be used by one or more *Discord accounts*.

+These examples are for the user `@Craig#5432`, who has headmates Alice, Craig Johnson (formerly Craig Smith), Joanne (formerly John, aka Jo), Skyler, and Unknown.

 ### Creating a system
 If you do not already have a system registered, use the following command to create one: